NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 4. Map one or more closely-related Interfaces to each Component.
 5. For any missed requirements from clients, use Interface inheritance to compose a new one or split into new ones.

-For C# Entities, we would create comprehensive Interfaces composed of smaller Interfaces that represent all functionalities they hold.
+For C# Entities, we would create comprehensive Interfaces composed of smaller Interfaces that represent all functionalities an Entity may hold.
 (Although we shouldn't do so for Components).
 The purpose behind the comprehensive Interfaces is to mimic the reflection/Service Locator Pattern that GetComponent<Interface> or similar Unity methods have been utilizing.